Your Foundation Caretakers

 Mr. George Vis has been a Vice President of Commercial Operations – North America at Ag Growth International Inc. since September 2016.
 Mr. Vis co-founded G J VIS Enterprises Inc. in May 2000 and served as its President.
 He joined AGI and the Management Team in late 2015 with the acquisition of G.J.
 Vis Enterprises.

-Mr. Zink is a twenty-year veteran of the grain handling and storage industry with experience both nationally and internationally.
+Mr. Zink is Global Product Manager for Tuthill Transfer Systems, Fort Wayne, Indiana.
+He is a twenty-year veteran of the grain handling and storage industry with experience both nationally and internationally.
 As a GEAPS member, he has served in various chapter and International leadership roles; presently holding seats as the Associates Board vice president and vice chair of the Continuing Education Program Oversight Committee.
 Zink is a member of the American Society of Agricultural and Biological Engineers and holds a Bachelors and Masters Degree in Science from Purdue University, West Lafayette.